apache/incubator-retired-iota/fey-core/README.md

 ####Handling Backoff

-A lot of use cases will require the actor to stop processing messages for a time interval after some specific action happend.
+A lot of use cases will require the Performer (actor) stop processing messages for a time interval after some specific action happend.
 The generic actor offers a built-in backoff that is used only by the `PROCESS` message.

 Every time you need the actor to backoff after an action, you should call the `startBackoff` method.
 The `startBackoff` method uses the constructor parameter **[backoff](#markdown-header-constructor)** and sets an internal state of the actor called `endBackoff` with the time in which the actor should starting processing messages again.
-The `endBackoff` internal state is verifyed everytime the actor gets a **[PROCESS](#markdown-header-processing-messages)** message.
+The `endBackoff` internal state is verified everytime the actor gets a **[PROCESS](#markdown-header-processing-messages)** message.

-`Obs: Be careful when calling startBackoff.
+`Note: Be careful when calling startBackoff.
 Make sure it will just be affected by the flow around the PROCESS message`

 ###Scheduler

 The generic actor is able to start and control one scheduler.
-The scheduler will be started through the `preStart` life-cycle hook that will check if the constructor parameter **[schedulerTimeInterval](#markdown-header-constructor)** is different of zero and then start a `system.scheduler` that executes every **[schedulerTimeInterval](#markdown-header-constructor)**.
+The scheduler will be started through the `preStart` life-cycle hook that will check if the constructor parameter **[schedulerTimeInterval](#markdown-header-constructor)** is non-zero then Fey starts a `system.scheduler` that executes every **[schedulerTimeInterval](#markdown-header-constructor)**.
 If the parameter is zero no scheduler will be started.

 Once started, the scheduler will call the user-overridable `execute()` method every schedulerTimeInterval.
-When the actor dies or get restarted, the scheduler will be cancelled and then started again (in case of restart).
+If the actor dies or get restarted, the scheduler will be cancelled and then started again (in case of restart).

-`Obs: You can start as many schedulers as you want to inside your generic actor, but just the one started during the creation of the actor by Fey will be monitored, i.e., will be stopped and started as necessary.`
+`Note: You can start as many schedulers as you want to inside your generic actor, but just the one started during the creation of the actor by Fey will be monitored, i.e., will be stopped and started as necessary.`

-### Load Balancing
+### Auto Scaling

-Fey implements [Akka](http://akka.io/) Load Balacing functionality using [Router Actors](http://doc.akka.io/docs/akka/snapshot/scala/routing.html) with **SmallestMailboxPool** strategy and with **DefaultResizer**.
-When starting the actor, Fey looks to the JSON configuration and check if the Performer should be a load balanced Performer.
+Fey implements [Akka](http://akka.io/) Load Balacing functionality (we call this Autoscaling) using [Router Actors](http://doc.akka.io/docs/akka/snapshot/scala/routing.html) with **SmallestMailboxPool** strategy and with **DefaultResizer**.
+When starting the actor, Fey looks to the JSON configuration and checks if the Performer should is an auto scaled Performer.
 For more information about Routers, please visit Akka's webpage.

 ### Example of a Fey Generic Actor